How to Add Plus and Minus Buttons to the WooCommerce Quantity Field (No Plugin, Auto-Updates Cart)

 add_action( 'wp_footer', 'ab_add_quantity_script' );

-This code add to style.css file of your child theme or in Appearance -> Settings -> Additional CSS.
-Or, if you use Elementor PRO you can add this code in Elementor -> Custom Code section (add it in the < /body> – End)
+Add to your child theme’s style.css or via Appearance > Customize > Additional CSS.
+If you use Elementor Pro, you can also add this under Elementor > Custom Code in the </body> section:

 .quantity input::-webkit-outer-spin-button,